frontenddogma/web-development-glossary/manuscript/n.md

 : → Packet

 Newbie
 : A slang term for a novice or newcomer, or somebody inexperienced in a profession or activity.
 Contemporary use can particularly refer to a beginner or new user of computers, often concerning Internet activity, online gaming, or Linux use.
-Depending on the context and spelling variant used, the term can have derogatory connotations (and may be used as a term of abuse in Internet-based games)—but is also often used for descriptive purposes only, without any value judgment.&nbsp;[†](#w-newbie)
+Depending on the context and spelling variant used, the term can have derogatory connotations (and may be used as a term of abuse in Internet-based games), but is also often used for descriptive purposes only, without any value judgment.&nbsp;[†](#w-newbie)

 Newline
 : A control character or sequence of control characters in a character encoding specification (e.g., ASCII or EBCDIC) that is used to signify the end of a line of text and the start of a new one.
 Some text editors set this special character when pressing the Enter key (↵).&nbsp;[†](#w-newline)